JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson5.md

 ---

-📝 Exercise 8: Create a custom theme for an app
+📝 Exercise 8: Add PinkTheme to Lyft speakers (in lib module!)

 ---